SoftwareEngineeringToolDemos/FSE-2012-ReImInfer/README.md

-This repository is contains information related to the tool ReImInfer presented Foundations of Software Engineering, 2012.
+This repository contains information related to the tool ReImInfer presented at Foundations of Software Engineering, 2012.
 The tool was originally presented in [this paper](http://dl.acm.org.prox.lib.ncsu.edu/citation.cfm?id=2393596.2393640).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The Official Project Page, including source code](https://github.com/proganalysis/type-inference)